 This Standard contains SI (metric) units corresponding to the inch/pound quantities, the purpose being to allow the Standard to be used in SI (metric) units.
 If a value for a measurement and a corresponding value in other units are stated, the first stated value is to be regarded as the requirement.
 The given corresponding value may be approximate.
 If a value for a measurement and a corresponding value in other units are both specified as a quoted marking requirement, then the first stated unit or both are to be provided.

 Note: IEEE/ASTM SI 10 or ISO 80000-1 is used as a guide in making metric conversion from inch/pound quantities.

 In this Standard, shall is used to express a requirement, i.e., a provision that the user is obliged to satisfy in order to comply with the Standard; should is used to express a recommendation or that which is advised but not required; and may is used to express an option or that which is permissible within the limits of the Standard.

 Notes accompanying clauses do not include requirements or alternative requirements; the purpose of a note accompanying a clause is to separate from the text explanatory or informative material.

 Notes to tables and figures are considered part of the table or figure and may be written as requirements.

 Annexes are designated normative (mandatory) or informative (non-mandatory) to define their application.

 1.7 Alternate construction

 The requirements of this Standard are not intended to constrain innovation.
-When considering fuels, materials, designs, or constructions not specifically dealt with in this Standard, these alternatives shall be evaluated as to their ability to yield levels of safety and performance equivalent to those prescribed by this Standard.
+When considering fuels, materials, designs, or constructions not specifically dealt with in this Standard, these alternatives may be evaluated as to their ability to yield levels of safety and performance equivalent to those prescribed by this Standard.